Peyronie’s Disease Treatment Ideas

 It should be known that not all men that suffer injury to the penis will get Peyronie’s disease and that not all men with Peyronie’s disease will have received a penile injury.
 This is why many researchers think there must be a genetic or environmental reason for Peyronie’s disease, but research is ongoing.
 A proper evaluation may help determine a cause, but it is unlikely.

 How Long Does It Last

 Pain during erections usually improves within one to two years, but the scar tissue and curvature often remain.
-According to the data, for a small percentage of men, both the curvature and pain associated with Peyronie’s disease will sometimes go away on its own.
+According to the data, for a small percentage of men, the curvature and pain associated with Peyronie’s disease will sometimes go away on their own.
 However, in many cases, it will either stabilize at some point or worsen over time.

 In the beginning months, your doctor will likely recommend a wait-and-see approach.
 This period can last anywhere from 6 to 12 months.
 During this time, they will evaluate pain levels, curvature, and erectile function.
 If they feel that intervention is needed, they will make their recommendations at that time.

 Since medical experts are unfamiliar with the exact cause of Peyronie’s disease, treatment options will be quite limited.
 The reason is that you often cannot find a solution to a problem you cannot see.
 To be clear, there is currently no recognized “cure” for the disease.

 If symptoms worsen or become severe, your doctor may recommend medication, injections, or surgery.
 Drugs are hit-and-miss regarding effectiveness, but mainstream medications might include:

 - Collagenase: Currently, it’s the only FDA-approved medication for Peyronie’s disease, and it has been shown to improve curvature and pain associated with Peyronie’s disease in some men.

 - Interferon: This is a type of protein that appears to disrupt the production of fibrous tissue and helps break it down.